paulvha/ThingMagic/Arduino_lib_special/README.md

 None of your existing sketches needs a change in order to work with the updated library.

-## Nano M6E on UNO-R4
+## Nano M6E on UNO-R4 (October 2023)
 Note: This has been tested on an UNO-R4 Wifi and works with the following remarks.

 When selecting for “Serial1” as the NanoSerial communication port and connecting the M6E with the switch “UART HW”.
 It will work without modifications.
 It will use pin 0 as RX and pin 1 as TX.

-Two challenges come when selecting SoftwareSerial as the NanoSerial communication port.
+Two CHALLENGES come when selecting SOFTWARESERIAL as the NanoSerial communication port.
 Make sure to set the switch to "UART-SW".
 The following modifications are needed :

 ### Challenge-1: